 How to set up the length of your Reels

 Changing the length of your Reels is simple.
-The default time limit is 60 seconds, but you can adjust it to 15 or 30 seconds, depending on your preferences.
-In some cases, the max length of your Instagram Reels can go up to 90 seconds.
+The default time limit is 30 seconds, but you can adjust it to 15, 60 or 90 seconds, depending on your preferences.

 Here’s how to set up the length of your Reels:

 1. Open Instagram and tap the Reels icon at the bottom of the screen.

 2. Select the camera icon at the top of the screen to reach your Instagram camera.

 3. On the left of the screen, tap the icon with 30 inside.

 4. You can then choose between 15, 30, and 60 seconds.

 5. Once you’ve selected your time limit, you’re ready to start recording and editing your Reel.